databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/91-vacuum-table.md

 VACUUM TABLE provides enhanced control over your historical data files both before and after their removal:

 - VACUUM TABLE includes the DRY RUN option, which allows you to preview the data files to be removed before applying the command.
 This provides a safe removal experience and helps you avoid unintended data loss.
 - VACUUM TABLE comes with a fail-safe service that provides a 7-day window for potential data recovery.
 This means that if you remove data files, there is a possibility to recover them within 7 days.
-If you need this service, please contact Databend for assistance.
+If you need this service, please contact [Databend Team](https://www.databend.com/contact-us/) for assistance.

 |                                                  	| VACUUM TABLE 	| OPTIMIZE TABLE 	|
 |--------------------------------------------------	|--------------	|----------------	|